entrity/docker-zulip/docs/Troubleshooting - run cronjobs in sequence.md

 The timing looks correct because the container is running on UTC.
 (UTC 5 - 7 = Pacific 10 pm.
 And the memory issue shows up at about 22:00 Pacific when I download and review the `atop` log file on my laptop.)

 So I rewrote the crontab to do these 3 jobs in a series instead of in parallel.

+_update 2025-10-05_

+I found the same issue happened again at the same time a week later.
+Makes me think the Sunday task is the big problem.
+But why didn't my fix persist?
+All the three old cron files were right back in their places, alongside my new one.
+I deleted them anew, then committed the update: `docker commit zulip_zulip_1 zulip/docker-zulip:11.0-0`